axelv/narrative-generation/README.md

 - `%qitem` is a special variable that refers to the current question item.
 This is common in FHIRPath implementations of Questionnaires.
 - `%context` is a special variable that refers to the current context of the FHIRPath expression.
 Typically this is the corresponding `QuestionnaireResponse` item.

-These variables can be used to create simple narratives.
+These variables can be used to create simple narratives which can serve as a default.
 For example

 ```liquid
 {{question}}: {{answer}}